framsouza/eck-saml-hot-warm-cold/README.md

 kibana-prd-kb-7467b79f54-btzhq   1/1     Running    0          4m8s
 ```

-Once you have all the pods runnings, there's a [Job](https://github.com/framsouza/eck-saml-hot-warm-cold/blob/main/es-config-job.yml) you must run in order to create the SAML rolling mapping and give the right permission, you can also create the [role & rolling mapping](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html#saml-role-mapping) via Kibana DevTools or curl.
+Once you have all the pods runnings, there's a [Job](https://github.com/framsouza/eck-saml-hot-warm-cold/blob/main/es-config-job.yml) you must run in order to create the SAML rolling mapping and give the right permission to the user who will login using SAML, you can also create the [role & rolling mapping](https://www.elastic.co/guide/en/elasticsearch/reference/7.12/saml-guide-stack.html#saml-role-mapping) via Kibana DevTools or curl.
-If you try to access Kibana SAML configuration without run this Job (It will spin up a container, execute the API and kill the pod) you will get a permission error.
+If you try to access Kibana SAML configuration without run this Job you will get a permission error.
+In summary, the job will spin up a container, execute the API calls and kill the pod.

 ## Test connection
-At this point you can test the connection via API or exposing Kibana service,
+At this point you can test the connection via curk or exposing Kibana service.

 Grab the elastic password
 ```
 kubectl get secret elastic-prd-es-elastic-user -o yaml